 The Innovation Corps (I-Corps™)

 The Innovation Corps (I-Corps™) at NIH program is hands-on, real-world training designed to turn scientists into entrepreneurs.
-Phase I awardee teams spend 8 weeks outside the lab, learning to succeed in business through intensive in-person and online courses, mentoring, networking, and market research.
+Phase I awardee teams spend 8 weeks outside the lab, learning to succeed in business through taking intensive in-person and online courses, mentoring, networking, and performing market research.
 Graduates are prepared to focus their business plans, reach their potential customers, and effectively demonstrate the value of their innovation.

 • Training from biotech sector experts